Quantum Field Theory in de Sitter Universe: Ambient Space Formalism: Massless quantum field theory

 Finally, one can show that the two solutions (\ref{tscsf}) are equivalent in the intrinsic coordinate system.
 In the $SO(4)$-orbital basis $\left(\xi^\alpha_u=(\xi^0, \xi^0\; {\bf u})\right)$, the relation between the dS plane waves and the partial waves ( intrinsic coordinate solution) is given by \cite{ta97,gagarota,gasiyo}: \b \left( x\cdot\xi_{u} \right)^{\lambda} = 2\pi^2 \left(\xi^0\right)^{\lambda} \sum_{Llm} \Phi_{Llm}^{\lambda}(X){\cal Y}^{\ast}_{Llm}(u) , \e where $\Re \lambda<0$ and \b \phantom{\Phi_{Llm}^{\lambda} (x) =}{} \times {}_2F_1\big(\lambda + 2, L+\lambda +3; L+2;-e^{- 2i\rho}\big) {\cal Y}_{Llm}(v).\e $ {\cal Y}_{Llm}$ stands for the hyperspherical harmonics.
 The conformal global coordinates are being used, where ${\bf v}=(v^4, \vec v)$ is a quaternion with the norm of $1$.
 Using the following relation

-one can show that the two solutions $(x\cdot \xi_u)^{-1}$ and $(x\cdot \xi_u)^{-2}$ in the intrinsic global coordinate are equal up to a normalization constant.
+one can show that the two solutions $(x\cdot \xi_u)^{-1}$ and $(x\cdot \xi_u)^{-2}$ in the intrinsic global coordinate are equivalent up to a normalization constant.
 These two solutions can correspond to the two unitary equivalent representations $U^{(0,0)}(g)$ (\ref{comserp}) and $U^{(0,1)}(g)$ (\ref{comserpueq}).